DeMarlo Hale: Biography

 Before the 2006 season, Hale was named by the Boston Red Sox as their third base coach, replacing Dale Sveum.
 Hale had worked with Red Sox Manager Terry Francona before, when Francona was the Rangers bench coach in 2002.
 On November 23, 2009, Hale was named the new Red Sox bench coach.

 During the 2010 off-season, Hale was rumored to be one of four finalists for the Toronto Blue Jays managerial job, along with Brian Butterfield, John Farrell, and Sandy Alomar Jr. Following the 2011 season, Hale left the Red Sox organization to become the third base coach for the Baltimore Orioles.
 Following the 2012 season, on November 24, 2012, Hale was named as the new bench coach for the Toronto Blue Jays, replacing Don Wakamatsu.
 On April 28, 2013, Hale was ejected for the first time in his MLB career by umpire Chris Conroy for arguing Yankees batter Eduardo Nunez's delayed entrance into the batter's box.

 Hale joined the Atlanta Braves in 2019, as a minor league coach and special assistant.
 He was named to the major league coaching staff in July 2020, as Eric Young opted not to travel with the team during the 2020 season, shortened as a result of the COVID-19 pandemic.

 Hale was hired as bench coach for the Cleveland Indians on November 23, 2020.
 On July 29, 2021, Hale was named acting manager for the remainder of the 2021 season after manager Terry Francona went on a health-related leave of absence.

+On November 13, 2023, Hale was hired by the Toronto Blue Jays to serve as associate manager under John Schneider.